 Looking for a VR ready PC?
-In this guide, we’ve listed three different PC builds and pre-built systems for VR gaming with prices starting as low as $500.
+In this guide, we’ve listed four different PC builds and pre-built systems for VR gaming with prices starting as low as $500.

 With more and more VR games and VR experiences getting released, the number of gamers who are looking to experience virtual reality is rapdily increasing.
-However, if you are one of the many who wants to get into VR gaming, you’ll first need to ensure that your computer can meet the minimum requirements of either the Oculus Rift or the HTC Vive.
-You’ll find both of those requirements below:
+However, if you are one of the many who wants to get into VR gaming, you’ll first need to ensure that your computer can meet the minimum requirements of the Oculus Rift or the HTC Vive or the Valve Index.
+You’ll find their requirements below:

 Oculus Rift Minimum Requirements